Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes: Part I: Constraints from Mass Loss

 As with any Bayesian inference model, care must be taken when choosing priors.
 Here, we place uniform (flat) priors on the following model parameters: core mass, core radius, logarithm of $f_\text{env}$, and mean molecular weight.
 For other model parameters including semi-major axis, equilibrium temperature, host stellar mass and host stellar age, we place Gaussian priors based on their previously measured values as shown in Table \ref{tab:planets}.
 We place an additional prior on core mass and radius such that the core density cannot be lower than that of pure water ice or higher than that of pure iron.
 For this we use the mass-radius relations of \citet{Fortney2007}.

 Finally, for the observed planets of interest in this study (namely TOI-776 b, c and GJ-436 b), our priors on hydrogen mass loss rate come from posteriors inferred in \citet{Schreyer2024,Loyd2025}.
 These studies performed an inference analysis which involved fitting an escaping hydrogen tail model to \textit{HST} Ly-$\alpha$ transit observations in order to constrain properties such as planetary outflow velocity and mass loss rate.
-In the case of GJ-436 b, the relevant posterior from \citet{Schreyer2024} is simply a $1$D function of mass loss rate ($\log \dot{M}_\text{H}$).
+In the case of GJ-436 b, the relevant posterior from \citet{Schreyer2024} is simply a $1$D function of mass loss rate ($\log_{10} \dot{M}_\text{H}$).
 However, in the case of the TOI-776 planets, the posteriors on mass loss rate from \citet{Loyd2025} are conditional on planet mass.
 These $2$D functions form conditional priors within the \verb|UltraNest| framework.
 We note that the original analysis from \citet{Loyd2025} for TOI-776 b and c used the mass and radius values from \citet{Luque2021}.
 These values have since been revised in \citet{Fridlund2024}, which we adopt in this study.
-To do so, we resample the Monte Carlo Markov Chain (MCMC) posteriors from \citet{Loyd2025}, conditioned on the new planet mass measurements from \citet{Fridlund2024}.
+To do so, we resample the Monte Carlo Markov Chain (MCMC) posteriors from \citet{Loyd2025}, conditioned on the new planet mass measurements from \citet{Fridlund2024}. {\jr{This results in minor changes in the inferred mass loss rates, namely from $\log_{10} (\dot{M} / \text{g s}^{-1}) = 9.22^{+0.70}_{-0.83}$ to $\log_{10} (\dot{M} / \text{g s}^{-1}) = 9.25^{+0.63}_{-0.86}$ for planet b, and from $\log_{10} (\dot{M} / \text{g s}^{-1}) = 9.48^{+0.61}_{-0.71}$ to $\log_{10} (\dot{M} / \text{g s}^{-1}) = 9.18^{+0.56}_{-0.65}$ for planet c.}}